Ewart Grogan: Biography

-He fell in love with Gertrude Watt, the sister of a Cambridge classmate, but her stepfather disapproved of the match; while Grogan came from a respectable family, his own life had little to recommend it.
-He proposed becoming the first man to make the Cape-to-Cairo journey; the stepfather agreed that this would be a suitable test of his character and seriousness.
+While up at Cambridge, he fell in love with Gertrude Watt, the sister of a classmate, Edward James Quadrant Watt, but her stepfather disapproved of the match.
+Grogan came from a respectable family, but his own life had little to recommend it.
+He proposed becoming the first man to make the Cape-to-Cairo journey; the stepfather agreed this would be a suitable test of his character and seriousness.

-He then commenced his expedition from Cape Town to Cairo at the age of 24, reaching Cairo in 1900, after two and a half years of travelling.
-He had been stalked by lions, hippos, and crocodiles, pursued by headhunters and cannibals, plagued by parasites and fevers.
+He then commenced his expedition from Cape Town to Cairo at the age of 24 and reached Cairo in 1900, after two-and-a-half years of travelling.
+He was in Bulawayo and helped defend the town in the 1896-7 Second Matabele War.

+Coincidentally, B-P was also there with the army, and later, his brother Francis Baden-Powell would marry Gertrude's youngest sister, Florence.

+During his travels, Grogan had been stalked by lions, hippopotamuses and crocodiles; pursued by headhunters and cannibals; and plagued by parasites and fevers.
 He returned home a popular sensation.
-He was made a fellow of the Royal Geographical Society and met Queen Victoria.
+He was made a Fellow of the Royal Geographical Society and met Queen Victoria.
 In four months of effort, Grogan wrote about his journey in From the Cape to Cairo; the First Traverse of Africa from South to North (1902).
 Capping his success, he married Gertrude at Christ Church, Lancaster Gate, Paddington, London on 11 October 1900.

-Gertrude's Garden Children's Hospital located in Nairobi, Kenya was founded in 1947, with the donation of some land by Colonel Ewart Grogan, in memory of his wife, Gertrude Edith.
+Gertrude's Garden Children's Hospital located in Nairobi, Kenya, was founded in 1947, with the donation of some land by Colonel Ewart Grogan, in memory of his wife, Gertrude Edith.
 The hospital now has seven branches spread out in the city's residential areas.

-While at Cambridge Grogan was a member of the notorious and mysterious dining society, The Natives, a club which has run for over 135 years.
+At Cambridge, Grogan was a member of the notorious and mysterious dining society, The Natives, a club that has run for over 135 years.

 First World War

-In October 1914 Grogan traversed part of German East Africa to Kivu where he met his old friend the Belgian Josué Henry.
+In October 1914, Grogan traversed part of German East Africa to Kivu where he met his old friend the Belgian Josué Henry.
 Most of his subsequent life was spent in east Africa, mainly Kenya, where he settled.
 He died in South Africa at the age of 92.